iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 TEE End-to-end encryption (Intel SGX)
 ==============================

-This tutorial describes how to realize a fully secured computation with end-to-end data encryption using the iExec stack.
+The following tutorial will show how you can execute a fully secured computation with end-to-end data encryption in a Trusted Execution Environment (TEE) using the iExec stack.

-This additional feature needs extra step, all embedded in the SDK, to prepare the application, dataset and the computation request.
+Preparing the application, dataset and the computation request for end-to-end TEE encryption will require some extra steps - but they are all embedded into the iExec SDK.

-The TEE computation must run on a TEE compatible worker, the requester needs to select a compatible SGX workerpool.
+The TEE computation must run on a TEE compatible worker.
+The requester will therefore need to select a SGX hardware enclave compatible workerpool.

-You can find on the marketplace all the available TEE computing resources using the checkbox.
+You can find all the available TEE computing resources by selecting the 'TEE' checkbox on the iExec Marketplace UI.

 .. image:: ./_images/teecheckbox.png